Andrija Majdevac

-Andrija Majdevac (Андрија Мајдевац; born 7 August 1997) is a Serbian footballer who plays as a forward for Novi Pazar.
+Andrija Majdevac (Андрија Мајдевац; born 7 August 1997) is a Serbian professional footballer who plays as a forward.

-Club career
+Career

 Born in Kruševac, Majdevac passed youth categories of the local club Napredak.
 After a solid performances for youth team, he made his professional debut for Napredak in Serbian SuperLiga home match against Jagodina on 4 April 2015.
 First appearance in 2015–16 season, Majdevac made in a cup match against Moravac Mrštane, played on 28 October 2015.
 Beginning of 2016, media published the information that Genk has expressed interest in him.
 Majdevac continued playing with the first team in the 2015–16 Serbian First League season, but also stayed with youth selection until the end of season.
 For the first half of the 2016–17 season, Majdevac was loaned to the Serbian League East side Temnić.
 At the beginning, he moved to Dinamo Vranje on a loan deal until the end of the 2016–17 Serbian First League season.
 In summer 2017, he returned to Temnić on six-month loan deal.

+On 12 January 2024, Majdevac was loaned by Napredak Kruševac.